Check Out the Best Business Loans for Women

 Not every vendor can help in the same way true starter credit can.
 These are merchants that will grant an approval with minimal effort.
 You also need them to be reporting to one or more of the big three CRAs: Dun & Bradstreet, Equifax, and Experian.

 Know what is happening with your credit.
 Make sure it is being reported and take care of any inaccuracies ASAP.
-Get in the habit of checking credit reports and digging into the specifics, and not just the scores.
+Get in the habit of checking credit reports.
+Dig into the specifics, not just the scores.

-We can help you monitor business credit at Experian and D&B for only $24/month.
-See: https://www.creditsuite.com/business-credit-monitoring.
+We can help you monitor business credit at Experian, Equifax, and D&B for a lot less than it would cost you at the CRAs.
 Update the info if there are inaccuracies or the information is incomplete.

 What’s all this monitoring for?
 It’s to dispute any mistakes in your records.
 Errors in your credit report(s) can be corrected.
 But the CRAs generally want you to dispute in a particular way.